Sostark/TokenMe-API-Doc/docs/4-areas.md

 # Area Specification

-The before mentioned locations of Tokens at a certain time ('a fix'), need to be defined in some coordinate system, and with some metrics:
+The before mentioned locations of Tokens at a certain time ("a [position fix](https://en.wikipedia.org/wiki/Geopositioning#Background)"), need to be defined in some coordinate system, and with some metrics:

-- In some scenarios it is preferred to use 'local metrics', so a 3D-coordinate of 'x', 'y', and 'z' in meters (or centimers) is practical, which is a '*Cartesian coordinate system*',
+- In some scenarios it is preferred to use "local metrics, so a {x,y,z} 3D-coordinate in meters or centimers is practical, which is the [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system),
-- But in other scenarios one could prefer to use 'global metrics', so then we need the '*Geographic coordinate system*' using 'latitude' and 'longitude' (in 'Decimal Degrees'), and 'altitude' in meters (or centimeters).
+- But in other scenarios one could prefer to use "global metrics, so then we need the [Geographic coordinate system](https://en.wikipedia.org/wiki/Geographic_coordinate_system) using {latitude,longitude,altitude} (where lat,long is in [Decimal Degrees](https://en.wikipedia.org/wiki/Decimal_degrees), and alt is in meters or centimeters).

 ## Automatic Area and Location calculations